liaprins/p5.responsive/readme.md

 ## Next steps

-See the [Issues](https://github.com/liaprins/p5.responsive/issues) for planned next steps (adding more day by day).
+See the [Issues](https://github.com/liaprins/p5.responsive/issues) for more detail on planned next steps.
+Here's a high-level overview:

+- [ ] Genericize sample code (so it's not specific to my blog anymore)
+- [ ] Build full-window functionality with p5 instead fo relying on separate JS file
+- [ ] Learn more about building a library
+- [ ] Design ideal experience for using the library from p5 coder's perspective